dagnall53/MarineMultiDisplay/README.md

-## FATFS files
+## FLASH file Storage
-The root of the FATFS should have (at least) these files: config.txt, ( a json file with user settings) and vconfig.txt ( a json with settings for the ble victron mode ) colortest.txt ( a json with settings that will eventually allow global day/night colours and also has some simulation/debug settings for the BLE part of the display)
+The root of the FLASH (SPIFFS) should have (at least) these files: config.txt, ( a json file with user settings) and vconfig.txt ( a json with settings for the ble victron mode ) colortest.txt ( a json with settings that will eventually allow global day/night colours and also has some simulation/debug settings for the BLE part of the display)
   These txt files may (should!) self initiate if not present, but its better to have defaults present!

 Other files may be added :
-logo4.jpg (the new generic start screen image), v3small.jpg (used in the webbrowser start screen). and loading.jpg, (a picture that appears during OTA updates).
+(note- I do not recommed using graphics on the Wavshare boards as the colour quality is poor - this may be an issue in the driver ? and the display does not really need Jpegs! ) logo4.jpg (the new generic start screen image), v3small.jpg (used in the webbrowser start screen). and loading.jpg, (a picture that appears during OTA updates).
 (these can be found on the NMEADISPLAY github, or you can add your own 400*400 JPG files)

 ## Connecting to NMEA 2000
-Is done automatically and does not require the module to be wirlessly connected to a multiplexer.
+Is done automatically and does not require the module to be wirelessly connected to a multiplexer.
 Wireless communication is necessary to change settings.
+I would recommend normally connecting the display to a multiplexer just to allow it to stop searching for the network.

 For the Guiton device, add a CAN Driver module such as the TJA1050 and a 3.3V voltage regulator.
 Connect the bottom left connection of the 8 way socket to TJA "TX" and the connection above to TJA "RX".
 Connect the 5v power supply (Bottom Right) to the 3.3v regulator input, and the output of the 3.3V regulator to the VCC connection of the TJA.